brennanfee/winfiles/installation-steps.md

 `Invoke-Expression ((Invoke-WebRequest -UseBasicParsing -Uri 'https://git.io/fjBQX').Content)`

+Lastly, if it is preferred to do this step manually, you can.
+Some people feel it is a security risk to run scripts from the web and as such want to avoid that practice.
+In that case, just install Git and pull the repo to a local directory.
+Afterward, you can start with Step 3 below from within the folder for this repository.

-## 3: Run the 01-setup-profile Script
+## Step 3: Run the 01-setup-profile Script

-1. If not in the winfiles directory navigate to C:\profile\winfiles or D:\profile\winfiles (depending on if you have one hard drive or two).
+1. If not in the winfiles directory navigate to $profile\winfiles.
 2. Run `.\01-setup-profile.ps1`
 3. Close PowerShell.

-## 4: Run the 02-bootstrap Script
+## Step 4: Run the 02-bootstrap Script

 1. Open PowerShell as an Administrator
-2. If not in the winfiles directory navigate to C:\profile\winfiles or D:\profile\winfiles (depending on if you have one hard drive or two).
+2. If not in the winfiles directory navigate to $profile\winfiles.
 3. Run `.\02-bootstrap.ps1`
 4. Reboot

+This step will take a while.
+It sets up a bunch of registry settings as well as installs\removes Windows modules and default applications.
+Be sure to reboot once completed as that will "complete" many of the removals and installations.

+## Step 5: Run the 03-app-installs Script

+1. Open PowerShell as an Administrator
+2. If not in the winfiles directory navigate to $profile\winfiles.
+3. Run `.\03-app-installs.ps1`
+4. Reboot (again)

+This step will take a **LONG** time.
 During this step, be on the lookout for the occasional dialog box during application installations.
+I have tried my best to ensure that none of these installations will be blocking or have prompts, but it is a good idea to be on the lookout and check the machine every now and again.

+Again, the reboot may be necessary for some of the applications installed, so don't skip that step.

-## 5: Run the 03-cleanup Script
+## Step 5b (OPTIONAL): Run the optional-install-games Script

+This is an **optional** step and should only be run on machines for gaming.
+This installs a bunch of game managers like BattleNet, Steam, GOG Galaxy, etc.

 1. Open PowerShell as an Administrator
+2. If not in the winfiles directory navigate to $profile\winfiles.
+3. Run `.\optional-install-games.ps1`
+4. Reboot (yes, again)

+NOTE: These installations do have prompts so pay attention during the script run in order to get the apps installed\configured.

+If you are performing this step at a later time it is safe to run the `04-cleanup.ps1` script after it another time to clean things up.

+## Step 6: Run the 04-cleanup Script

+1. Open PowerShell as an Administrator
-2. If not in the winfiles directory navigate to C:\profile\winfiles or D:\profile\winfiles (depending on if you have one hard drive or two).
+2. If not in the winfiles directory navigate to $profile\winfiles.
-3. Run `.\03-cleanup.ps1`
+3. Run `.\04-cleanup.ps1`
-3. Close PowerShell.
+4. Close PowerShell.

+This should conclude the "base" installation of the system.
+It includes the custom settings ('winfiles' a.k.a. 'dotfiles'), a custom Windows configuration, as well as a collection of applications I use on nearly every machine.

+The manual steps finish any installations\configurations for any apps that require prompts or other manual steps.

+## Step 7: Manual Configurations

+There are a few manual configurations that must be performed before continuing.

+1. Point some Windows "special folders" to the profile location folders.
+The folders to redirect are:
+    - Desktop
+    - Downloads
+    - Music
+    - Pictures
+    - Videos
+    - NOTE: DO NOT redirect 'My Documents', my profile 'documents' folder holds regular files and the 'My Documents' folders gets filled with a bunch of application garbage.
+2. Log into Mega and configure Mega Sync (the most important folder to sync is the \$profile\cloud).
+I commonly also sync my music folder ($profile\music) if the hard drives are large enough.
+3. I like to configure "Quick Access" in a specific order.
+So, open File Explorer and add\remove paths to the "Quick Access" menu as follows:
+    - profle ($profile)
+    - source ($profile\source)
+    - downloads ($profile\downloads)
+    - cloud ($profile\cloud)
+    - documents ($profile\documents)
+    - music ($profile\music)
+    - videos ($profile\videos)
+    - pictures ($profile\pictures)
+    - home (usually C:\users\<your username here>)

-## 6: Manual Installations
+## Step 8: Manual Installations

 ### Install Store Applications

+Start by loading the "Microsoft Store" app and run all updates.

-Use the "Microsoft Store" app to install the following:
+Use the "Microsoft Store" app to install the following (which can usually be seen in the 'Ready To Install' section):

-1. Netflix
-2. Hulu
-3. Twitter
-4. Microsoft Remote Desktop
-5. Alexa
+- Okular
-6. Windows Terminal
+- Windows Terminal
-7. X410
+- X410
-8. Ubuntu
+- Ubuntu
-9. Debian
+- Debian

-### Install Manual Applications

-PIA
-Rainmeter
-Directory Opus
+- Dolby Access
+- Microsoft Remote Desktop
+- Netflix
+- Hulu
+- Twitter
+- NPR One
+- Alexa

+After this step, you should take a moment to run both Ubuntu and Debian and perform the initial configurations for those two systems.

-NOTE: What about Arch for WSL, looks like it was removed from the store
+**NOTE**: What about Arch for WSL, looks like it was removed from the store.

+For games:

+- Microsoft Minesweeper
+- Microsoft Sudoku
+- Microsoft Solitaire Collection
+- Microsoft Ultimate Word Games

+### Install Applications With Prompts Or Config

+The following applications are available from AppGet or Scoop but bring up blocking dialogs or require other immediate configuration to complete.
+So they must be manually installed here.
+These all should be done within an Administrator PowerShell.

+1. `appget install rainmeter`
+2. `appget install pia`

+And finally, this one must be run from a non-Administrator PowerShell.

+`appget install spotify`

+### Install Applications Not Available In AppGet Or Scoop

+#### Directory Opus

+1. Directory Opus.
+The install can be found in `$profile\cloud\installs\windows\DirectoryOpus\`.
+2. After install, the license can be loaded from `$profile\cloud\appSettings\DirectoryOpus`
+3. Lastly, the configuration can be restored from the same directory in step #2.

+#### Fonts

+There are some fonts which need to be manually installed in the following locations:

+1. `$profile\cloud\installs\windows\fonts\google`
+2. `$profile\cloud\installs\windows\fonts\other`

+Just right-click on all of the files and select "Install".

+#### Visual Studio & Docker

+On development machines, now is the time to install Docker and Visual Studio.

+1. Docker: `appget install docker-community`
+1. Visual Studio: `$profile\cloud\installs\windows\VisualStudio\`

+## Step 8: WSL Environment Configurations

+TBD